FOOD SEX ART the STARVING ARTISTS' COOKBOOK

 Tony Bevan & Glenous Johnson

-FOOD SEX ART The Starving Artists' Cookbook (book) is in the collection
+FOOD SEX ART The Starving Artists' Cookbook (book and or film) is in the collection

 Banff Art Center Library,